Ocean Conservation (& Mermaids)

 Hannah is continuing to promote protection of the oceans and the life in them, raising awareness of endangered species and continuing to educate on their value and the importance their have in the ocean eco system and the ramifications it will have for mankind if this eco system is destroyed.

 Many other professional mermaids have taken up the same mission of Ocean Conservation, including Mahina Mermaid (Kazzie Mahina), Mermaid Kat (Katrin Gray) and Mermaid Linden Wolbert, to name a few.
+An excellent article on this was posted by Molly at Everything Mermaid.

 The Mermaid is a 2016 Chinese movie by Stephen Chow which clearly takes a completely different approach, but it is still a mermaid carrying the message of ocean preservation and an end to pollution of the seas.
 It is a romantic comedy/fantasy/drama, and one might be tempted to dismiss its influence - but as of 2017 it is the highest-grossing Chinese film of all time and very definitely resonated with movie-goers.